nezaboodka/reactronic/README.md

 [transactionally reactive](https://blog.nezaboodka.com/post/2019/593-modern-database-should-natively-support-transactionally-reactive-programming)
 state management in a Web application.

 Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically committed, are **consistently propagated** to corresponding visual components for (re)rendering.
-All that is done in automatic, seamless, and fine-grained way.
+All that is done in automatic, seamless, and fine-grained way, because reactronic **takes full care of tracking dependencies** between visual components (observers) and state objects (observables).

 ## Conceptual Model